Dear Millennials, I am worried. I am worried for our future.

 I appreciate the effort.
 I really do.
 At least we're in the kitchen, prepping our own meal, sort of.

 At least we're thinking about making our own food, sort of.

 But in order to feel good we need to be eating real food, not packaged stuff.
 And this really takes the cake.

 I like poutine.
 My clients like poutine.
 It's a classic Canadian treat.
-But just that............. meant to be eaten out as a treat, not something we have in our freezers to heat up and snack on regularly.
+But, it's meant to be eaten out as a treat, not something we have in our freezers to heat up and snack on regularly.

-This isn't real food, and it isn't cooking.
+Because heating up packaged foods isn't cooking.
+Sorry, guys.
+This isn't real food.
 Search online, make food, buy real food and make it.

-Processed foods steal nutrients from our body, stress our digestive system.
+Processed foods steal nutrients from our body and stress our digestive system.
 One of the reasons I have a career in Holistic Nutrition is getting people off of processed foods and get them cooking and eating more real food so they can feel better!
-Real food = more energy.

 Fries: potatoes, soybean and/or canola oil, salt, caramel colour, paprika, sodium phosphate.